CyrusNajmabadi/lang-design/CollectionLiterals.md

 * How would we proceed on this in the future to get dictionary literals?

-    Resolution: The form `[k:v]` is supported for dictionary literals.
-Dictionary literals also support spreading (e.g. `[k:v, ..d]`) The following text exists to record the original discussion of this topic.
+    Resolution: The form `[k: v]` is supported for dictionary literals.
+Dictionary literals also support spreading (e.g. `[k: v, ..d]`) The following text exists to record the original discussion of this topic.

     <details>